dji-sdk/Onboard-SDK-Doc/source/cn/development-workflow/environment-setup.md

 catkin_init_workspace
 ```

+##### Permissions

+You need to add your user to the `dialout` group to obtain read/write permissions for the uart communication; follow these steps to do so:

+1. Type `sudo usermod -a -G dialout $USER` in a terminal
+2. Log out of your user account and log in again for the permissions to take effect.

 To make sure your ROS environment is ready to run OSDK applications, follow the [ROS Platform Guide](../sample-doc/sample-setup.html#ros-oes) on the Sample Setup page and run a sample app.